Announcing Rootbound by Manthipe Moila

-uHlanga is excited to announce a new submissions period in February 2025 for original collections of poetry from South African poets, or poets living in South Africa.
+uHlanga is excited to announce a submissions period in February 2025 for original collections of poetry from South African poets, or poets living in South Africa.

 We have held open submissions periods before, in 2017 and 2019, which have resulted in the publication of a number of our award-winning titles, including the Ingrid Jonker Prize-winning books Zikr by Saaleha Idrees Bamjee and An Illuminated Darkness by Jacques Coetzee.